Second Wind And Oxygen Debt

 CH3 CH(OH)COOH+O2àCO2+H2O

-While doing the normal or mild exercise the demand for energy is full fill by the aerobic glycolysis but in the other part while performing strenuous or vigorous activity body takes additional energy from three sources which are:
+While doing the normal or mild exercise the energy demand is fulfilled by aerobic glycolysis but in the other part while performing strenuous or vigorous activity body takes additional energy from three sources:

 • Anaerobic glycolysis